SandhuJay/todo/README.md

 ## Features

 - Add new tasks to the list
-- Mark tasks as completed
 - Delete tasks from the list
-- Filter tasks by status (All, Active, Completed)
+- Edit tasks from list